borbware/unity-basics-course/unity-cookbook/2d-animation.md

 ![](imgs/animator-transition-inspector.png)

 * *Has Exit time*:
-  * Uncheck to transition automatically after the animation has played once
+  * Means: "will exit automatically after this amount of time has passed"
-  * Set *Exit time* from the Settings submenu
+  * You can set *Exit time* from the Settings submenu

 ### Layers & parameters